nexus-xyz/network-api/CONTRIBUTING.md

 #### Submitting a feature request

-Please include as detailed of an explanation as possible of the feature you would like, and add any additional context you think may be necessary or just helpful.
+Please include as detailed an explanation as possible of the feature you would like, and add any additional context you think may be necessary or just helpful.

-If you have examples of other tools that have the feature you are requesting, please include references/links to them as well.
+If you have examples of other tools with the feature you are requesting, please include references/links to them as well.

 ## Resolving Issues